Flowers in the Thompson Okanagan, Photo Allen Jones

-Today, Cache Creek is popular tourist destination attracting visitors with its ambience of western mystique and its abundant scenic beauty.
+Cache Creek is located at the junction of the Trans Canada Highway 1 and Highway 97.
+The town attracts visitors with its ambience of western mystique and its abundant scenic beauty.
 With gently rolling grasslands, Cache Creek is an ideal setting for horse riding, and the lake-dotted landscape provides ample opportunity to view wildlife, desert flowers and other unique species adapted to the dry, hot land.

-Less than 20 minutes away, 10km south of Cache Creek on Highway 97C, the historic community of Ashcroft lies nestled in a valley beside the Thompson River.
-With 2,000 residents, Ashcroft mirrors Cache Creek in many ways; it's a desert oasis rich in history and big on hospitality.
-But unlike its neighbor, this community's economy is based on agriculture, which the flourishing ranches of the area portray.
-For the ultimate water-sport experience, the experts head to the small town of Spences Bridge on Hwy 8.
+Less than 20 minutes away south of Cache Creek on Highway 97C, the historic community of Ashcroft lies nestled in a valley beside the Thompson River and offers spectacular opportunities to enjoy the outdoors.

+Rock climbing, horseback riding, hiking, wildlife viewing – the surrounding mountains offer lots of opportunities for exploring.
+Book a guide, or venture out alone, you will not be disappointed as the landscape has much to offer.
+For the ultimate water-sport experience, head to the small town of Spences Bridge on Hwy 8.
 Located at the confluence of the Thompson and Nicola Rivers, travelers have two main options when entering this community: to fish or to river raft.